Extending free actions of finite groups on unoriented surfaces: -cobordism

-In Figure \ref{figr1}, we have pictures of the G-cobordisms over the cylinder, the pair of pants, and the disc.
-We label every circle with the correspondent monodromy, and for every cylinder, we write inside the element of the group with which we do the conjugation.
+\end{itemize} Figure \ref{figr1} illustrates these $G$-cobordisms.
+Circles are labeled with their corresponding monodromy, and for cylinders, the interior indicates the conjugating element.

-We use Figure \ref{figr2} to explain the $G$-cobordisms over the M\"obius strip, where at the right, we give how we represent these elements in our diagrams of $G$-cobordisms.
+Figure \ref{figr2} depicts the $G$-cobordism over the M\"obius strip and its schematic representation in diagrams.

-\begin{example}[The projective space $\RR P^2$] Recall that the projective space after removing a disc inside is the M\"obius strip.
-Assume $x\in G$ is the monodromy of the middle circle in the M\"obius strip.
-Since we cap the boundary circle of the M\"obius strip with a disc, and the only possibility for the $G$-cobordisms over the disc is the trivial bundle, then we should have $x^2=1$.
-Figure \ref{figr3} describes how we obtain the $G$-cobordism over $\RR P^2$ passing through the M\"obius strip.
+\begin{example}[The projective space $\RR P^2$] Recall that $\mathbb{R} P^2$ with an open disc removed is a M\"obius strip.
+Let $x \in G$ be the monodromy along the middle circle of the M\"obius strip.
+Capping its boundary with a disc (which carries only the trivial $G$-bundle) forces $x^2 = 1$.
+Figure \ref{figr3} illustrates how a $G$-cobordism over $\mathbb{R} P^2$ is obtained from a M\"obius strip and a disc.

 \end{example}